egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 --------------------------
 Split-horizon DNS is providing two different answers to a DNS query, depending on where the request is coming from; the public-side or the private-side of its network.

-Note: There is a thpe of multi-horizon DNS which is used for different answers based on the client's geographical location.
+Note: There is a type of multi-horizon DNS which is used for different answers based on the client's geographical location.
 Multi-horizon by geographical-based DNS is not covered here (but you can search on about GeoIP elsewhere).

 Variants of Split-Horizon DNS